To find information about coverage for a specific medication, check the drug plan formulary.

 - High-cost oral medications.

-Specialty drugs are indicated on the drug plan formulary with an “S”, “LD”, or “LFM" in the “Drug Tier” column.
+Specialty drugs are marked with an "S", "SCN" or "LDD" symbol on the formulary.
 Learn more about the process to follow when you receive prescription for a specialty drug.